If you made any changes in Pure these will be visible here soon.

 In 2006, she was awarded a visiting scientist scholarship by the Swedish Institute for postdoctoral training at Karolinska Institute in Stockholm, Sweden.
 Here Dr Goh investigated growth essential gene stringency and thereafter joined a team searching for novel human viruses using next generation sequencing.
 Dr Goh moved to the Royal Veterinary College in 2009, working as a postdoctoral scientist formulating novel molecular therapeutics targeting pathogens infecting humans and animals.

-In 2017, Dr Goh joined the University of Hertfordshire and plans to continue her research on antimicrobial strategies, phage-mediated gene transfer, and genetic tool development in microbes important in human and animal health.
+In 2017, Dr Goh joined the University of Hertfordshire continues her research on antimicrobial strategies and horizontal gene transfer in microbes important in human and animal health.

 https://www.herts.ac.uk/courses/masters-by-researchphd-microbiology